acaengine/docs/deployment/single-sign-on/configuring-acaengine-for-saml2.md

 Now test logging in by copying the URL for the Authentication \(e.g. [https://engine.example-organisation.com/auth/adfs?id=adfs-XXXXXXXX](https://engine.example-organisation.com/auth/adfs?id=adfs-XXXXXXXX) \) and opening a new private browser window \(e.g. Chrome incognito, Edge InPrivate session\) and pasting in that url.
 You should be redirected to your SAML2 ID provider's login page, and if successfully logged in, redirected again back to a the engine domain [https://engine.example-organisation.com/](https://engine.example-organisation.com/)

 If there are errors, the configuration on either the ID provider of Engine side may need to be tweaked to match.
-A [SAML2 troubleshooting guide](https://auth0.com/docs/protocols/saml/saml-configuration/troubleshoot) should be followed or an [ACAEngine Service Desk](https://support.acaprojects.com/) ticket can be raised for assistance.
+A [SAML2 troubleshooting guide](https://auth0.com/docs/protocols/saml/saml-configuration/troubleshoot) should be followed or an [Engine Service Desk](https://support.acaprojects.com/) ticket can be raised for assistance.
 Once there are no login issues, this SAML2 authentication can be set as the default for the whole domain.

 ### Make the new SAML2 authentication option the default login